offthedial/site/src/pages/idtga/rules.md

 - There is no time limit on the finals.
 - After the round has completed, any unreported games will automatically be reported as empty.
 - If you finish a round early, you must wait for the next round to begin.

-## Subs
-### Rotational Subs
-Due to an uneven amount of players, TO’s may assign a team an extra player.

-- Certain players in the team will be predetermined as the rotational subs
-- Only players designated as the subs can rotate with each other
-- After each **round**, the player who subbed out must rotate with another of the rotational subs.

-### Emergency Subs
-In the case of a dropout, an emergency sub may be needed.

-- Emergency subs must be of similar rank and play style to the missing player
-- Must be approved by a TO.
-- Players can apply to be an emergency sub before the tournament by sending a dm to <Mention>@DJam98</Mention>.

 ## DC's Redo Decision Rules
 ### Redo the match if: